 Schools in England and Wales have long been able, in theory, to impose fines on parents who take their children out of school without authorisation.

 But until September 2013, head teachers had been able to grant families up to 10 days of leave every year in "special circumstances".

 In practice, this meant that many schools allowed up to two weeks of term-time holidays a year.

-This academic year, however, the Department for Education (DfE) has told heads in England that leave should only be granted in "exceptional circumstances".
+In 2014, however, the Department for Education (DfE) told heads in England that leave should only be granted in "exceptional circumstances".

 Ministers say poor attendance can have a "hugely damaging effect".

-Fines can be as much as £60 per parent per child for each leave of absence.
-In the Sutherland family case, the couple were charged £120 for each of their three children.
+Fines can be as much as £60 per parent per child for each leave of absence, increasing to £120 if not paid within 21 days.